GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 The withCount() method in Laravel's Eloquent ORM is used to retrieve related models along with the count of the related models.
 This is useful when you want to retrieve the count of related records without needing to perform additional queries or manual counting.

-Why: To count the number of related models.
+**Why**: To count the number of related models.

-When: Use it to get the count of related records, like the number of posts per user.
+**When**: Use it to get the count of related records, like the number of posts per user.
 ```
 use App\Models\User;